abbas-taher/wordladder-search-problem/README.md

     >>> print (pattern3, wl.counts(pattern3))
       *** False

-The pattern matching method **doMatch** returns all matching characters as '\*' and the remaining ones from the right word - i.e. the word we are trying to transform to).
-The **counts** method simply returns *True* when only one character does not match.
+The pattern matching method **doMatch** takes two parameters: left and rigth words.
+It returns all matching characters as '\*' and the remaining ones from the word to the right - i.e. the word we are trying to transform to).
+The **counts** method simply returns *True* when only one character does not match (is not '\*') in a given pattern.
 It does so by counting the number of '\*' in the given pattern.

 ### v1.
 Tree Search: Simple Recursion